How Banks and Their Customers Benefit From Predictive Analytics

-Credit scoring: You may already be familiar with predictive analytics—credit scoring models use data to predict your creditworthiness.
-For example, the FICO credit score uses statistical analysis to predict how likely you are to miss payments within the next 90 days.
+You may already be familiar with predictive analytics—credit scoring models use data to predict your creditworthiness.
+For example, the FICO credit score uses statistical analysis to predict your behavior, such as how likely you are to miss payments.
 Your score is based, in part, on how borrowers similar to you have performed in the past.

-Help with budgeting: Computer models can help you manage your finances.
+Computer models can help you manage your finances.
 They can identify when income and expenses typically hit your account, and they can see where your money goes.
 As a result, they may be able to prevent problems.
 For example, if your mortgage payment hits your account on the 15th of every month but you’re running low on cash, your bank can send an alert.
-With advance notice, you can transfer funds from other accounts or contact your mortgage servicer so you avoid overdraft charges, late payment penalties, and other problems.

-Fraud prevention: Sometimes identity theft is entirely out of your control.
+Sometimes identity theft is entirely out of your control.
 Even if you’re extremely careful, thieves can steal your information in data breaches and use your card number or other sensitive details.
 Banks with predictive analytics are better equipped to spot problems.
 They may notice when somebody else uses your credit card or if somebody logs in to your account in an unexpected way.
-They may also be able to reduce bad check scams, which can cause significant losses for victims (you typically lose money in those cases—not the bank).
+They may also be able to reduce bad check scams, which can cause significant losses for victims, by analyzing data patterns.

-Financial management: Software can assist with bigger-picture decisions as well.
-For example, after reviewing your finances, an intelligent program can determine whether or not it makes sense to make extra payments on loans, and how much you might be able to put toward eliminating your debt.
+Software can assist with bigger-picture decisions as well.
+For example, after reviewing your finances, an intelligent program can determine whether or not it makes sense to make extra payments on loans, and how much you might be able to put toward eliminating your debt or add to savings.
 Banks might also be able to coach you on how to earn higher rates on your savings.